tomcritchlow/tomcritchlow.github.io/_posts/2018-09-06-how-to-amp-stories.md

 [Introducing a cross-platform format for tap-through stories](https://medium.com/readme-mic/introducing-a-cross-platform-format-for-tap-through-stories-59bdbd3ad863)

+In short - I have no idea how you'd go about building a web-based CMS to generate stories to the level of creativity you can get with Instagram stories but I'm sure someone will figure it out.

-Ultimately, I decided that I'd go for an MVP - a bare bones generator that I could extend and play with...
+For me, I decided to build a bare bones generator that I could extend and play with...

 ## Copy my code github!

 Warning - there be dragons ahead!
 Badly coded dragons...
 I'm not a developer or a designer so you'll see this whole thing is a little rough around the edges.

-This blog is hosted on Github pages using the Jekyll language.
+This blog is hosted on Github pages using the Jekyll framework.
 It's a markdown heavy format but allows for liquid templating and while I thought about generating AMP stories using content blocks I decided using the frontmatter was a simpler approach.

 So first I created an ampstory.html layout file: